How To Make A Gluten Free Cake Mix Taste Better

 Starting with changes to the batter mix is probably the most important way to make a cake taste better; especially if it’s gluten-free.
 Keeping it moist can be tricky, so let’s take a look at some tips!

-• Use Soda Pop – this may sound wild but it adds more air to the cake and I mentioned earlier how that makes the cake lighter and fluffier!
+• Soda Pop – this may sound wild but it adds more air to the cake and I mentioned earlier how that makes the cake lighter and fluffier!
+(Watch the video below to see how to use apple cider vinegar to make gluten-free Carrot Apple Muffins fluffier.)

 Gluten-Free Boxed Cake Mix